Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 3. Launch the emulator
 4. Drag and drop the APK onto the emulator window to install

-:::info API 36 and API 35-16K Compatibility Notice Support for Android **API 36 is pending** due to issues introduced with 16K page size adoption.
-Our low-level Rust-based garbled circuit evaluator and frame renderer currently working with 4K model, leading to crashes under the new memory model.
-A fix is in progress
+:::info Compatibility Issue with API 36
+Our app currently crashes on Android API 36.
+The issue is **not caused by the new 16KB memory page model**, as it runs correctly on API 35 with 16KB pages.
+API 36 is a **very recent release** and may introduce subtle runtime or platform-level changes that affect low-level Rust code (e.g., garbled circuit evaluator or frame renderer).
+Until further investigation, **we recommend using API 35 or earlier for testing.**
 :::

 ---